nowtechnologies/cpp-logger/README.md

 # C++ template-based log library

+**It is currently under refactor on an other branch.**

 Originally, this library was designed to use in an embedded environment as a debugging log library.
 It was designed to be lean and versatile with different options for tailoring the logger behavior for smaller or larger MCUs.

 There are two log call flavours:
   - The function call-like solution with only one value to print per line.
-For small compiled size, avoid many parameter footprints (i.e. avoid many template instantiations).
   - The `std::ostream`-like solution, which uses minimal stack.
 Discarding headers is interesting only if there are many simple homogeneous calls, or the available bandwidth is limited.

 The library reserves some buffers and a queue during construction, and makes